Carl-Henric/MS1/README.md

 ---
 ### Design Choices
 My main focus with this site is that I want it to reflect me both as a professional and person.
 I want the design to clearly communicate my visual and technical skills.
 I want the impression to be serious but almost too simple with a technical twist.
 The design is based on mobile first and fast loading times.
+I wanted it to be a logical connection with the navigation and the headings.

 ### Fonts
 I will use fonts from Google fonts because they are flexible and reliable.
 My main focus is mobile first and I want the fonts to be crystal clear on mobile devices primary.
 I want it to be a contrast between the fonts I use, one playful and heavy for headings and a lighter for content text with great readability.